 Reese Witherspoon, a Hollywood actress, in an acceptance speech once said (sort of): What woman doesn’t know what to do at times of an emergency?
 And yet, Hollywood scriptwriters churn out scripts when the female protagonist would invariably turn to her male counterpart and say – What do we do now?
 Fairy-tales are overrun with this terrible cliché and it’s bad enough that young girls grow up listening to those tales.
 It’s worse when this cliché is adapted in YA novels.
 YA is an impressionable group and it is important that girls don’t carry on this notion into adulthood that they need “saving.”
 [I am defs preaching] Damsel in Distress is soooo 18th century, give it a rest already!
 We need independent female leads who are actually independent.
 Not whiny, pathetic leads who claim to be independent but ultimately always need rescuing.

 2. Character Introductions

 In first-person narration, I’ve noticed authors awkwardly have their protagonists introduce themselves to the reader.
 I am Rosa, short for Rosaline and I’m a sixteen-year-old girl, I am Jacqueline and I thought I was normal till yesterday.
 I am Kylie and I am an idiot.
 As a reader, yes, I want to know the name of the protagonist in the first page and preferably a short description so that I have an idea about what he or she looks like.
 But cliché phrases like the ones mentioned reeks of unoriginal content.
-The only book that got away with it is Percy Jackson and that too because it’s a Middle-Grade novel.
+The only book that got away with it was Percy Jackson and that too because it was a Middle-Grade novel.

 Nobody and nobody looks at the mirror and describes themselves.
 At least, not in real life.
 The character describing himself on a mirror or a glass reflection is a staple in poorly written first-person narration.
 I’m certain there must be subtler ways of describing the character.